 A Section 754 election is advantageous if the tax basis in a transferee's common units, senior units, or deferred participation units is higher than such common units, senior units, or deferred participation units' share of the aggregate tax basis of our assets immediately prior to the transfer.
 In such a case, as a result of the election, the transferee would have a higher tax basis in its share of our assets for purposes of calculating, among other items, the transferee's depreciation and amortization deductions and the transferee's share of any gain or loss on a sale of our assets.
-Conversely, a Section 754 election is disadvantageous if the transferee's tax basis in such common units, senior units, or deferred participation units' share of the aggregate tax basis of our assets immediately prior to the transfer.
+Conversely, a Section 754 election is disadvantageous if the transferee's tax basis in such common units, senior units, or deferred participation units' share of the aggregate tax basis of our assets immediately prior to the transferee's units, or deferred participation units' share of the aggregate tax basis of our assets immediately prior to the transfer.
 Thus, the fair market value of our common units, senior units, or deferred participation units may be affected either favorably or adversely by the election.